-- Wolves must be sealed within 30 days after the close of the season. - You may not shoot or assist in shooting a wolf until after 3:00 a.m. following the day in which you have flown in an airplane.
-However, you may shoot a wolf caught in a trap or snare on the same day you have flown. - A snowmachine may be used to position a wolf for harvest, and a wolf may be shot from a stationary snowmachine in Units 18, 22, 23, and 26A. - Unit 22: an ATV may be used to position trappers to take wolves during trapping seasons, the animals must be shot from a stationary ATV.
+- · Wolves must be sealed within 30 days after the close of the season. - You may not shoot or assist in shooting a wolf until after 3:00 a.m. following the day in which you have flown in an airplane.
+However, you may shoot a wolf caught in a trap or snare on the same day you have flown. - Unit 22: an ATV may be used to position trappers to take wolves during trapping seasons, the animals must be shot from a stationary ATV.